 This is a quality site with some short listening practice.
 To navigate to the listening all you have to do is click on the headphones icon

 BBC 6 minute English

-This is a fantastic resource for IELTS listening.
+This is a fantastic resource for IELTS listening – don’t worry too much that the listening isn’t IELTS – it’s still good practice.
 There is a huge database of listening podcasts on different subjects which come with typescripts and linked reading texts.
 This is my explanation of how you can use this resource.

 Randall”s ESL Cyber Listening Lab